binance/zkmerkle-proof-of-solvency/README.md

 The `witness` service supports recovery from unexpected crash.
 After `witness` service finish running, we can see `witness` from `witness` table.

-One witness batch contains 460 users whose assets number is larger than 50, and 92 users whose assets number is less or equal than 50.
+One witness batch contains 700 users whose assets number is less or equal than 50, and 92 users whose assets number is larger than 50.

 ### Generate zk proof